cproctor/bba/content/pages/course_info.md

 - Incomplete: Requires additional support.

 If you are regularly getting evaluations of &#10003; or above, you are on track for an A.

+---
+# Other policies

+## Lab fee
+Charging a lab fee is the typical policy in lab and studio courses.
+The lab fee ($100) will be used to buy shared materials for use during lab sessions, including basic maintenance.
+We will have a limited supply of acrylic, wood, 3D printer materials, sensors, motors, and robotics stuff.
+These materials will be stored in a special area of the lab—the lab fee does not give students the right to use all the materials in the lab.
+Also, the lab fee is not meant to support final projects, though student are welcome to use leftover materials from the appropriate bins.
+If students want to use materials that go above and beyond what the lab fee covers, they should be ordered directly, or reimbursed/replaced to the lab.

+## Accessibility
+The College will make reasonable accommodations for persons with documented disabilities: Students are encouraged to contact the Office of Access and Services for Individuals with Disabilities (OASID) for information about registration.
+You can reach OASID by email at oasid@tc.columbia.edu, stop by 163 Thorndike Hall or call 212-678-3689.
+Services are available only to students who have registered and submit appropriate documentation.
+The instructors are happy to discuss specific needs with you as well.
+Please report any access-related concerns about instructional material to OASID and to your instructor.

+## Sexual harassment and violence reporting
+Teachers College is committed to maintaining a safe environment for students.
+Because of this commitment and because of federal and state regulations, we must advise you that if you tell any of your instructors about sexual harassment or gender-based misconduct involving a member of the campus community, your instructor is required to report this information to the Title IX Coordinator, Janice Robinson.
+She will treat this information as private but will need to follow up with you and possibly look into the matter.
+The Ombuds officer for Gender-Based Misconduct is a confidential resource available for students, staff and faculty.
+[Gender-based misconduct](http://sexualrespect.columbia.edu/gender-based-misconduct-policy-students) includes sexual assault, stalking, sexual harassment, dating violence, domestic violence, sexual exploitation, and gender-based harassment.

+## TC Policies
+This course follows TC policies on [incomplete grades](https://www.tc.columbia.edu/policylibrary/associate-provost-enrollment-services/incomplete-grades/), [responsibility for monitoring email](http://www.tc.columbia.edu/policylibrary/Student Responsibility for Monitoring TC Email Account), [religious observance](http://www.tc.columbia.edu/policylibrary/provost/religious-observance/), and academic integrity.